alikrc/GitlabIntegrationWithPowershell/README.md

-# Netsparker Gitlab Integration Demo Powershell
+Gitlab Integration With Powershell

-Netsparker demo project for gitlab integration with powershell
+Project for gitlab integration with powershell